MOST VALUABLE BASEBALL CARDS 1969

 Not surprisingly, other giants of the era also have tremendously valuable ’69 Topps cards.
 The Mickey Mantle is consistently a top 10 all-time card in terms of price, with PSA 10s recently selling above $150,000.
 A PSA 9 Hank Aaron sold for $95,000.
 Both Roberto Clemente cards are elite, with his action photo routinely getting six figures in top condition.
 With an all-time record of 714 home runs, the slugging accomplishment of Babe Ruth’s is etched in our game’s history, so his is still highly prized by collectors.

-Read also: BASEBALL CARDS PHILLIES
+Read also: WHERE ARE THE BASEBALL CARDS AT WALMART

 One of the more unexpected big money cards from this set is the Nolan Ryan rookie, which was actually issued a year after his true ’66 rookie card appeared in Bowman.
 Perhaps it was the ball of fire imagery, or anticipation of his future records yet to come, but high grade Ryan rookies are north of $30,000 today.
 As one of the most dominant pitchers ever, even in 1969 he displayed his blazing fastball across AFLAC labels on wax.